-“Balance Problems: New-Music Ensembles, the University, and Neoliberalism.”
-Forthcoming in the Journal of the American Musicological Society, fall 2018.
+“Balance Problems: Neoliberalism and New Music in the American University and Ensemble.”
+Journal of the American Musicological Society, fall 2018.

 Between 2013 and 2015, the ensemble yMusic collaborated with graduate student composers in a residency at Duke University.
-This article situates the residency as a result of the transformation of new music within the university and the ensemble from their origins within a technocratic Cold War paradigm to their contemporary status under the market- and branding- oriented logics of neoliberalism.
+This article positions the residency as a result of the transformation of the university and the new-music ensemble from a technocratic Cold War paradigm to their contemporary status under the market- and branding-oriented logics of neoliberalism.
 The works written for yMusic by the Duke composers were deeply informed by the ensemble’s musical brand, including its idiosyncratic instrumentation, preexisting repertory, collaborative ethos, and relationship to popular music.
-In accounting for how these institutional developments shaped the production of musical works, this article argues that the economic and ideological practices of neoliberalism have discernable aesthetic consequences for American new music.
-Given the key role of the ensemble and university in the contemporary music landscape, the issues raised by my ethnographic and historical analysis have significant implications for new music in the twenty-first century, and for how composers work in the U.S. and abroad.
+In accounting for the impact of these institutional developments on the production of musical works, this article argues that the economic and ideological practices of neoliberalism have discernible aesthetic consequences for American new music.
+Given the key role of the ensemble and the university in the contemporary music landscape, the issues raised by my ethnographic and historical analysis have significant implications for new music in the twenty- first century, and for the way composers work in the United States and beyond.